-- Reauthorize and fund the Teaching Health Centers Graduate Medical Education program, the Children's Hospitals Graduate Medical Education program, the National Health Service Corps and the Community Health Center fund.
-In recognition of the fundamental role they play in our nation's health care system, these programs have long had bipartisan support.
-We urge you to work together to reauthorize and fund these critical programs so that they can continue to meet the needs of their communities. - Reauthorize and fund the "Preventing Maternal Deaths Reauthorization Act" programs.
+- Invest in the health workforce and public health service programs by reauthorizing and funding the Teaching Health Centers Graduate Medical Education program, the Children's Hospitals Graduate Medical Education program, the National Health Service Corps, and the Community Health Center fund.
+In recognition of the fundamental role, they play in our nation's health care system, these programs have long had bipartisan support.
+We urge you to work together to reauthorize and fund these critical programs so that they can continue to meet the needs of their communities. - Reject policy riders which would create new costly regulatory burdens on hospitals and health systems.
+Dramatic changes to site-neutral payment polices as well as new regulatory requirements on hospital prices will place further pressure on hospitals already at risk of closing or facing significant financial challenges.
+More than 30% of rural hospitals are at risk of closure and adding new and costly requirements will only further exacerbate these challenges and leave more people without local care options. - Reauthorize and fund the "Preventing Maternal Deaths Reauthorization Act" programs.
 This long-time bipartisan and bicameral act would reauthorize federal support for state-based maternal mortality review committees, which review pregnancy-related deaths to identify causes and make recommendations to prevent future mortalities.
 At a time when our country continues to face a mounting maternal health crisis, it is critical that this program is reauthorized and sufficiently funded. - Provide additional funding for the Special Supplemental Nutrition Program for Women, Infants, and Children (WIC) in the continuing resolution and ensure WIC is fully funded in the final appropriations bill.
 Without additional funding, the WIC program is projected to have insufficient funding to meet the expected needs of those who rely on it.
 As a result, roughly 600,000 eligible low-income postpartum women, toddlers and preschoolers would be turned away from the program.
 We urge you to ensure families and their children have the support they need to live healthy lives.